smok-serwis/tempsdb/docs/varlen.rst

 * 255
 * 255

+Note that an entry is written to enough series so that it fits.
+For example, a 8 byte piece of data would be written to only to the first series.

-Each entry is also prefixed by it's length.
+Each entry is also prefixed by it's length, so the actual size of the first series is larger by that.
 The size of that field is described by an extra parameter called `size_struct`.
+It represents an unsigned number.

 Note that the only valid sizes of `size_struct` are:
 * 1 for maximum length of 255
 * 2 for maximum length of 65535
+* 3 for maximum length of 16777215
 * 4 for maximum length of 4294967295

 Accessing them